petedavisdev/next-beta-api-app/README.md

 1. Create a new repo from my starter [petedavisdev/next-ts-starter](https://github.com/petedavisdev/next-ts-starter) ✓
 2. Use Thunder Client to test calling an external api
 3. Create an api route to provide paginated data passed on a param and totalPages number
-4. Clean up data to provide only what’s needed in simplest structure
+4. Add character images to api results
 5. Create a page and display the data for page 1
    Add a next/previous links and dynamic routes to display data for other pages
 6. Create components to show item data